voteagora/optimism-governor/README.md

-# Optimism On-Chain Governance
+# Optimism Onchain Governance

-This repo contains the code for the Optimism On-Chain Governance system.

 ## Motivation

-Optimism is moving towards on-chain governance process.
-The initial version on the governance system is used for signling purposes only and is designed to be upgraded in the future.
+Optimism is moving towards onchain governance.
+The initial version of the governance system is used for signalling purposes only and is designed to be upgraded in the future.

 ## Overview

-The governance contract is deployed behind an upgradeable proxy.
+The governance contract is upgradeable.
 The proxy is owned by the admin address, which is currently [the Optimism multisig](https://optimistic.etherscan.io/address/0x2501c477D0A35545a387Aa4A3EEe4292A9a8B3F0).
 The admin address can upgrade the implementation to a new version, and transfer ownership to a new address.

-The core governor implementation is based on OpenZeppelin's [Governor](https://docs.openzeppelin.com/contracts/4.x/api/governance) contract.
+The core governor implementation is based on [OpenZeppelin's Governor](https://docs.openzeppelin.com/contracts/4.x/api/governance).

 The contract has been modified to support the following features:

-- Quorum is calculation includes `for`, `against`, and `abstain` votes
+- Quorum calculation includes `for`, `against`, and `abstain` votes
-- When executed, proposals don't perform any on-chain actions
+- When executed, proposals don't perform any onchain actions
-- A special manager address has certain superpowers (see below)
+- A special `manager` address has certain permissions (see below)

 ## Roles